 The following capabilities are proposed:

-- The AF requests Time Synchronization service via External Parameter Provisioning, supplying the NEF with requirements for one or more of a , Timing Domain, required synchronization accuracy (both in terms of required gPtP rate for each DN port, synchronization accuracy in microseconds per device link, and number of connected gPtP slaves in case 5GS provides the Timing Domain).
+- The AF requests Time Synchronization service via External Parameter Provisioning, supplying the NEF with requirements for one or more of a time synchronization method, supported (g)PTP versions, Timing Domain, (TSN GM or 5GS GM), Master Port of the Domain (NW-TT port and/or DS-TT port), Sync-Generation Port (NW-TT port and/or DS-TT port), required synchronization accuracy (both in terms of required (g)PTP rate for each DN port, synchronization accuracy in microseconds per device link, and number of connected (g)PTP slaves in case 5GS provides the Timing Domain).
 The AF also provides Target UE(s) Identification or Spatial Validity Condition (i.e. to target a geographical area), AF Identification.
 Note GPSI may be applied to identify the individual UE in a manner like that used for AF influence on Traffic Routing (see TS 23.501 [2], clause 5.6.7).
 Then:

-- If Timing Domain is provided from the DN and gPtP method is applied, the PCF may, according to PCC rule authorization, choose a 5QI based on the QoS Reference and dynamically set the PDB and/or MDBV according to requirements for gPtP protocol (e.g. required number of synchronization clients and gPtP messaging rate).
+- Time synchronization method 1 (the time source is located in the DN or Device Side): Timing Domain is provided from the DN or Device Side and gPTP or PTP method is applied.The PCF may, according to PCC rule authorization, choose a 5QI based on the QoS Reference and dynamically set the PDB and/or MDBV according to requirements for (g)PTP protocol (e.g. required number of synchronization clients and (g)PtP messaging rate).
+The 5GS acts as a PTP Boundary Clock.
+For Ethernet type PDU sessions, both PTP over UDP/IP and gPTP over Ethernet are applicable.
+For IP type PDU sessions, PTP over UDP/IP is applicable.
+In this case, neither of the NW-TT port or DS-TT port is Sync-Generation Port, but NW-TT port and/or DS-TT port can be Master Port(s).
+(Master: N and/or D, Sync-Gen: Neither of N or D)

 NOTE 1: It is assumed that 5G internal system clock is made available to all user plane nodes in the 5G system (e.g. to UEs via SIB/RRC messages).